sheyi826/Sorting-Performance-Comparator/README.md

-Project Overview

-The goal of this project is to compare the performance of different sorting algorithms.
+the goal of the design is to compare the performance of different sorting algorithms.
 The project will provide a framework for testing and comparing the execution time of various sorting algorithms on different datasets.

 Design Components